Schnee09/BHEDU/README.md

-# BH-EDU — Local dev notes
+# BH-EDU — School Management System

-This repository contains two apps:

-- `backend` — Node + TypeScript server using Supabase (server-side).
-- `web` — Next.js frontend.
+This is a modern school management system built with:
+- **Frontend & API**: Next.js 14 (App Router) with built-in API routes
+- **Database**: Supabase (PostgreSQL + Auth + Realtime)
+- **UI**: shadcn/ui + Tailwind CSS
+- **Deployment**: Vercel

+## Architecture

+All APIs are built as Next.js API routes in `web/app/api/`.
+No separate backend server needed.

 Environment
 -----------

-- The frontend should only use public keys:
+- The frontend uses public keys:
   - `NEXT_PUBLIC_SUPABASE_URL`
   - `NEXT_PUBLIC_SUPABASE_ANON_KEY`

-- The Supabase service role key is a server-only secret.
-Do NOT store it in client env files.
+- The Supabase service role key is server-only.
+Store in Vercel environment variables or `.env.local` for API routes.
-  - Put the service role key in the backend environment as `SUPABASE_SERVICE_ROLE_KEY`.
-  - Use `backend/.env.example` as a template.
-Do not commit real secrets.
+  - `SUPABASE_SERVICE_ROLE_KEY` (server-side only, never expose to client)

 CI / GitHub Actions
 -------------------

-The repository includes a GitHub Actions workflow at `.github/workflows/ci.yml` that builds the backend and the web app on push and pull requests to `main`.
+The repository includes a GitHub Actions workflow at `.github/workflows/ci.yml` that builds the web app on push and pull requests to `main`.

 If you need the CI to perform operations that require the service role key, add it to GitHub Actions secrets: